pdxparrot/assets/SETUP.md

 ## Player

-* Create a new PlayerData script that overrides the Game PlayerData
+* Create a new Data/Players/PlayerData script that overrides the Game PlayerData
-* Create a new Player script that overrides one of the Game Players
+* Create a new Players/Player script that overrides one of the Game Players
   * Implement the required interface

 ## PlayerBehavior

-* Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorData
+* Create a new Data/Players/PlayerBehaviorData script that overrides one of the Game PlayerBehaviorData
-* Create a new PlayerBehavior script that overrides one of the Game PlayerBehavior
+* Create a new Players/PlayerBehavior script that overrides one of the Game PlayerBehavior
   * Implement the required interface

 ## PlayerInput

-* Create a new PlayerInputData script that overrides the Game PlayerInputData
+* Create a new Data/Players/PlayerInputData script that overrides the Game PlayerInputData
-* Create a new PlayerInputHandler script that overrides one of the Game PlayerInputHandlers
+* Create a new Players/PlayerInputHandler script that overrides one of the Game PlayerInputHandlers
   * Implement the required interface
 * Gamepads Are Players can be set on GameData to automatically assign players to gamepads